jullytta/GoogleCodeJam/README.md

 # GoogleCodeJam
-This repository was created to organize my Google Code Jam solutions, all of them in C++.
+This repository was created to organize my Google Code Jam solutions, all in C++.
 Some are tidier than others.
+Some I'm not proud of.

 Disclaimer: solutions are only pushed to the repository after the contest is over.